doeixd/Tbbr/readme.md

 ### Loading the extension

-Then go to `chrome://extensions`, and turn on developer mode.
+1. Navigate to `chrome://extensions` in your browser.
+2. Turn on **Developer mode** using the toggle in the top-right corner.
+3. Click **Load unpacked**.

-After that, click *Load unpacked* and navigate to/select the directory where you downloaded the files (e.g., `cd ~/.local/share/Tbbr` on Linux or `cd "$env:LOCALAPPDATA\Tbbr"` on Windows).
+4. Navigate to and select the directory where you downloaded the files (e.g., `~/.local/share/Tbbr` on Linux or `"$env:LOCALAPPDATA\Tbbr"` on Windows).

-Finally, and this is the important part, navigate to `chrome://extensions/shortcuts`.
-You'll need to set your own keyboard shortcuts for the extension's commands to make them do anything.
+5.  **Important:** Go to `chrome://extensions/shortcuts`.
+You must set your own keyboard shortcuts for the extension's commands to make them do anything.

-## Usage
+## Features

-Tbbr does a few things.
 All commands must have shortcuts assigned by you at `chrome://extensions/shortcuts`.

+### Intelligent Tab Activation

+To prevent tabs you flick past from cluttering your history, Tbbr waits for a moment before considering a tab "active."
+This means quickly cycling through tabs won't reset their auto-close timer or add them to your recency list.
+This delay is configurable in the extension's options (the default is 0 for immediate activation).

-### Automatic Tab Reordering
+### Automatic Tab Management

+#### Auto Reordering
-By default, after you land on a tab and wait 5 seconds (configurable in settings), it gets moved to the first position.
+By default, after you land on a tab and it becomes active, a 5-second timer starts (configurable in settings).
+If you remain on the tab, it gets moved to the first position.
 This helps keep your current context from getting buried.
-Pinned tabs are ignored.
-The timer pauses if your mouse leaves the webpage.
+*   Pinned tabs are ignored.
+*   The timer pauses if your mouse leaves the webpage.

+#### Auto Closing
+You can enable a feature to automatically close tabs that have not been used after a configurable amount of time.
+This feature is disabled by default and has several safeguards:
+*   It will **not** close pinned tabs, audible tabs, or the currently active tab.
+*   It attempts to avoid closing tabs with unsaved form changes.
+*   **`close-all-old-tabs`**: You can also manually trigger this cleanup with a keyboard shortcut.

+#### Countdown Timers & Warnings
+When auto-close is on, you can toggle a countdown timer in each tab's title to see when it will be closed.
+*   **`toggle-countdown-timers`**: Shows a countdown like `[59:30]` in each tab's title.
+*   **Warning Indicator**: When a tab is close to being automatically closed, the indicator will change to give you a heads-up (e.g., `[WARN 04:59]`).
+You can configure this warning period in the options.

 ### Pick Mode (Tab Switching & Closing)

-There's a tab selection mode that lets you switch to, or close, any open tab with a couple of keystrokes.
+This mode lets you switch to, or close, any open tab with a couple of keystrokes.
-1. Activate it with the keyboard shortcut for the `"pick"` command.
+1. Activate it with the keyboard shortcut for the **`"pick"`** command.
-2. The title of each tab will get a letter prepended to it, like `s: Google Search - Results ...`
+2. The title of each tab will get a letter prepended to it, like `s: Google Search`.
 3. To switch to a tab, press the letter corresponding to that tab.
-4. To **close** a tab, press **Shift + letter** for that tab.
+4. To **close** a tab, press **Shift + letter**.

-There is also a dedicated `"close-pick"` command.
-If you activate pick mode using the shortcut for this command, pressing a letter will close the corresponding tab directly, without needing to hold Shift.
+There is also a dedicated **`"close-pick"`** command.
+If you activate pick mode with this command's shortcut, pressing a letter will close the corresponding tab directly, without needing Shift.

 You can cancel out of Pick Mode by hitting `Escape`.